 "You're not even trying."

-"Why should I try?"he asked, turning his head back down.
+"Why should I?"he asked, turning his head back down.
 He was born this way, and he was sick of trying to prove he could change.

 "What do you want to do then?"

-"I DON'T KNOW!"he shouted, surprising himself with the sudden volume of his voice.
+"I want to be LEFT ALONE!"he shouted, surprising himself with the sudden volume of his voice.
 Apparently she seemed surprised too, because she didn't say anything for a moment.
 He slowly sunk back into himself, hugging his knees as he willed everything around him to disappear.

 "Do you want to do anything about your situation?"she finally asked slowly, quietly.
 Edgar stared at the floor for a long stretch of silence as he seriously considered this.